Abdcoder-07/OOP_LAB_PROJECT-Smart_Academic_Operating_System-SAOS-/README.md

 ---

 ##  Key Use Cases and Testing
+##  Key Use Cases

+### 1. Student Enrollment & Course Management
+Students can browse available courses and self-enroll (up to 5 courses).
+Admins can also enroll or remove courses on a student's behalf.
+Duplicate enrollment and over-enrollment are both guarded with validation errors.

+### 2. Fee Payment System
+Students can view their current outstanding fee balance and make partial or full payments using an overloaded `-=` operator.
+The system prevents overpayments and invalid (zero or negative) amounts.

+### 3. Attendance Marking (Single & Bulk)
+Faculty can mark attendance for individual students or switch to **Bulk Entry Mode** to process an entire class at once by entering roll numbers sequentially.
+The system enforces that a student must be formally enrolled in a course before attendance can be recorded for it.

+### 4. Grade Assignment & Transcript Viewing
+Faculty can assign letter grades (A+, A, B-, etc.) to enrolled students for courses they teach.
+Students can view their official formatted transcript at any time, showing all enrolled courses and their current grades.

+### 5. Faculty Salary Management & Redemption
+Admins can credit salary payments to individual faculty members.
+Faculty can then view their credited balance and redeem any portion of it — with validation to prevent over-redemption or invalid amounts.

+### 6. Persistent Data Storage Across Sessions
+All student records (courses, attendance, grades, fee balances), faculty data (assigned courses, salary), and admin credentials are automatically saved to `.txt` files on logout and reloaded on the next startup — ensuring no data is lost between sessions.

+### 7. Role-Based Access Control
+The system enforces strict access boundaries.
+Faculty can only mark attendance and assign grades for courses they are assigned to teach.
+All login attempts are validated against stored credentials before granting portal access.

+---

+#Testing:

 ### 1. Student Enrollment & Course Management
 Students can browse available courses and self-enroll (up to 5 courses).
 Admins can also enroll or remove courses on a student's behalf.
 Duplicate enrollment and over-enrollment are both guarded with validation errors.